-In dual-field mode, i.e. when the FT reference star is distinct from the SC target, Gravity provides a direct measurement of the science target's phase by using the FT source as a phase reference.
+In dual-field mode, i.e. when the FT reference star is distinct from the SC target, GRAVITY provides a direct measurement of the science target's phase by using the FT source as a phase reference.
 Clearly, the nature of the FT source needs to be known.
 This quantity constitutes a direct measurement of the differential astrometry between the photocenters of the two targets.
-For this quantity to be meaningful one or several binary calibrators must be observed immediately before or after the science observations and the Gravity metrology must run continuously between the calibration and science observations.
-Alternatively, if the two targets are bright enough for fringe-tracking, the two fields should be exchanged during the science observation in order to calibrate the metrology directly on the science pair.
+For this quantity to be meaningful one or several binary calibrators must be observed immediately before or after the science observations and the GRAVITY metrology must run continuously between the calibration and science observations.
+Alternatively, if the two targets are bright enough for fringe-tracking, the two fields should be exchanged ("swapped") during the science observation in order to calibrate the metrology directly on the science pair.
 Assuming that the FT reference is point-like, then $\Phi{FT}(\mathbf{f}, \lambda)$ is 0.
 Beware that if the FT reference contains asymmetric structure, then $\Phi{FT}(\mathbf{f}, \lambda)$ is not necessarily 0 nor even constant.

-2.4.4 Differential phase $\Phi(\mathbf{f}, \lambda) - \Phi(\mathbf{f}, \lambda)$ reference is the source itself.
+2.4.4 Differential phase $\Phi(\mathbf{f}, \lambda) - \Phi(\mathbf{f}, \lambda)$

+Because the instrument delivers spectrally dispersed fringe information, one can measure variations of the phase with wavelength.
+The principle is exactly the same as in astrometry, except that the reference is the source itself.
 The most remarkable aspect of this phase variation is that it yields angular information on objects which can be much smaller than the interferometer resolution limit.
-This results from the capacity to measure phase changes much smaller than 2π (i.e. 1λ).
-When the object is unresolved, the phase variation $\Phi(f,\lambda) - \Phi(f,\lambda_0)$ yields the variation with wavelength of the object photocenter.
+This results from the capacity to measure phase changes much smaller than $2\pi$ (i.e. $1\lambda$ ).
+When the object is unresolved, the phase variation $\Phi(\mathbf{f}, \lambda) - \Phi(\mathbf{f}, \lambda_0)$ yields the variation with wavelength of the object photocenter.
 This photocenter variation is a powerful tool to constrain the morphology and the kinematics of objects where spectral features result from large scale (relatively to the scale of the source) spatial features.
-Note that if t his is attempted over large wavelength ranges the atmospheric effects have to be corrected in the data interpretation.
+Note that if this is attempted over large wavelength ranges the atmospheric effects have to be corrected in the data interpretation.